Dream.Listen.Believe

 One thing was for sure...I always knew I wanted to be a mom!
 It was my life's ambition since I was a little girl...

 Allow me to back-track a bit: I am the youngest of 3 kids in my family and ever since I was a little girl I had always said to myself, "I want to be a young mom!"
 Why?
-I guess because, when I was growing up, I felt like my mom was older than my friends' moms.
-So silly actually... she was only 34!
-Such funny thoughts for a little kid to have.
+I guess because, when I was growing-up, I felt like my mom was older than my friends' moms.
+She was only 34 though and honestly, such funny thoughts for a little child to have.

 The take-away?

 Community is a place that all members need to feel included, welcomed and safe.
-THIS is what you can expect from me!
+THIS is what you will always receive from me!

-I had some challenges growing up.
+I definitely had some challenges growing up.
 I didn't necessarily feel accepted or good enough.
 Somehow I came to believe, 'well, if you expect the worst, you won't be disappointed.
 And, if something good happens, that's great!'
-Wow, what a sad way to live as a child and then teen; so limiting and so self-defining when you're young.
+Wow, what a sad way to live as a child and then teen; extremely limiting and self-defining when you're young.
 But I didn't realize this 'in the moment', nor did anyone correct my way of thinking.
-Perhaps they didn't hear it, but more likely, they didn't know it was wrong or how deeply it had taken root.
+Perhaps they didn't notice it, but more likely, they didn't realize it was wrong or how deeply it had taken root.
 I certainly didn't share my innermost feelings about it.
-Rest assured, if you looked though, there were definitely tell-tale signs of its presence.
-At the time, I had no idea where this negative level of thinking came from or how it originated.
+Rest assured, if people had paid attention, there were definitely tell-tale signs of its presence though.
+At the time, I had no idea where this negative and very limited thinking originated.

-As a sensitive kid, clearly something had impacted me and from it, insecurities were born.
-I came to understand that I was in self-preservation mode.
-I didn't realize this at the time though, nor did I realize that my way of thinking was wrong.
+As a sensitive kid, clearly something had clearly impacted me and from it, insecurities were born.
+I was in self-preservation mode but without realizing this at the time; nor did I actually realize my way of thinking was wrong.
 Ironically, in reality, if you asked my parents, they would have said, 'she's a strong-willed child; and she sure knows what she wants'.
 Why did they think that!?
 Because that's what we do when we are camouflaging something.
-We become experts at portraying an image that makes it appear we are strong.
-Ultimately, as I continued to grow up, no one knew it, but I longed to feel accepted.
+We become experts at portraying an image that makes it appear we are strong - so that we can fly under the radar.
+Ultimately, as I continued to grow-up, no one knew it, but I deeply longed to feel accepted.

 (To lighten things up a bit, keep in mind, there was no Oprah or Dr. Phil then!
 Lol.)

 I am happy to say - I am an over-comer!
 And while my life was not necessarily an easy life, I'm happy to say that God has used my challenges for His good!
 As an adult, I have always had an innate ability to see into the hearts of people.
-To relate; to connect; to see the brokenness.
-With God's strength, I have been able to use my childhood / teen / young adult challenges to ultimately glorify God's kingdom.
-I continue to do my best to ensure that, "if I have anything to say about it, no one, (young or old), is going to feel unaccepted if I could help it.
-I do my best to build people up and encourage them in their goals or through their struggles."
-This has become my life-long journey...a mission of sorts.
+To relate; to connect; to see their brokenness.
+With God's strength, I have been able to use my childhood / teen / young adult challenges to glorify God's kingdom.
+I continue to make concerted efforts to ensure that, if I have anything to say about it, no one, young or old, will feel unaccepted if I can help it.
+I do my best to build people up and encourage them in their goals, or through their struggles.
+This has become a life-long journey; a mission of sorts, one could say.
 And I believe this is where my ability to read people originated.

 The take-away?